MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-concept-clusters-nodes.md

 # AKS Edge Essentials clusters and nodes key concepts

-This article provides information about AKS Edge Essentials types of cluster deployments, nodes and virtual machines creation.
+This article decribes how to create AKS Edge Essentials cluster deployments, nodes, and virtual machines.

 ## Virtual machine nodes

 When you create an AKS Edge Essentials deployment, AKS Edge Essentials creates a virtual machine for each deployed node.
-ASK Edge Essentials manages the lifecycle, configuration and updates of the virtual machines.
+ASK Edge Essentials manages the lifecycle, configuration, and updates of the virtual machines.

 ![Screenshot showing the the VMs in AKS Edge.](./media/aks-edge/aks-edge-vm.png)